Comunes Collective: Ourproject.org

 Ourproject.org is a web-based collaborative free content repository.
-It acts as a central location for offering web space and tools for projects of any topic, focusing on free culture and free knowledge.
-It aims to extend the ideas and methodology of free software to social areas and free culture in general.
-Thus, it provides multiple web services (hosting, mailing lists, wiki, ftp, forums, etc.) to an online community of social, cultural, artistic, and educational projects as long as they share their contents with Creative Commons licenses (or other free/libre licenses).
-Active since 2002, Ourproject.org hosts 1,200 projects and its services receive more than 1 million monthly visits.
+It serves as a central platform offering web space and tools for projects of any topic, with a focus on free culture and free knowledge.
+It provides web space and tools for projects of any kind, focusing on free culture and knowledge.
+It provides multiple web services such as hosting, mailing lists, wiki, ftp, and forums to an online community of social, cultural, artistic, and educational projects, as long as they share their content under Creative Commons or other free/libre licenses.
+Active since 2002, Ourproject.org hosts 1,200 projects and receives more than 1 million visits per month.

 Kune

 Kune is a software platform for federated social networking and collaborative work, focusing on workgroups rather than in individuals.
 Kune aims to allow the creation of online spaces of collaborative work, where organizations and individuals can build projects online, coordinate common agendas, set up virtual meetings and join organizations with similar interests.
 It is programmed using GWT, on top of the XMPP protocol and integrating Wave-In-A-Box.
-Licensed under Affero GPL, it has been under development since 2007 and it launched a beta and production site in April 2012.
+Licensed under AGPL, it has been under development since 2007 and it launched a beta and production site in April 2012.